lr98524/itp-Docker/README.md

-# My Docker playground, the purpose of this is practice creating a local development app
+# My Docker playground
+The purpose of this repository is to practice creating a local development app

+## Shell Scripting
+I will embed docker CLQ commands into shell scripts, This way I don't have to remember all the steps.